ECE4574-5574/Decision_System/README.md

 #Decision System - Assignment 6 Part 2b

+Running the Server:
+- Running the server requires an installation of IronPython.
+- You will need to specify

 Demo Code:
 - User's location changes will be sent by the Server API.
 This data is posted on a local server.
 - The data received is sent to the persistent server.